Continuous permanent unobserved heterogeneity in dynamic discrete choice models: Extensions

-This high-level condition ensures that the parameter $\gamma_{T_{1}}$ can be identified without knowledge of the distribution of unobserved heterogeneity.
+This high-level condition ensures that the parameter $\gamma_{T}$ can be identified without knowledge of the distribution of unobserved heterogeneity.
 A few comments on Assumption \ref{As:f_rank} are in order.
-First, it is shown in the proof to Theorem \ref{thm:f} that assumptions \ref{As:f_bl}-\ref{As:f_os} imply that, for any $E$, $L^{E,\gamma}_{T_{1},\beta}$ is injective so that $L^{E,\gamma,\tilde{E},\tilde{\gamma}}_{T_{1},\beta}$ exists.
-Second, this assumption is not required in a model without random intercepts (Remark \ref{r:nt}).
-Third, the condition is stated in terms of observed objects, and thus can be verified prior to estimation.
+First, given Theorem \ref{thm:inject_finite}, Assumptions \ref{As:f_bl}-\ref{As:f_os} imply that, for any $E$ containing a non-empty open set, $L^{E,\gamma}_{T,\beta}$ is injective so that $L^{E,\gamma,\tilde{E},\tilde{\gamma}}_{T,\beta}$ exists.
+Second, the condition is stated in terms of observed objects, and thus the operator defined in Assumption \ref{As:f_rank} is identified by direct observation.
+Third, should Assumption \ref{As:f_rank} not hold, I show in an appendix (Lemma \ref{thm:f_norank}) that under Assumptions \ref{As:f_bl}-\ref{As:f_os} and a scale restriction on $\gamma_{T}$, that $\gamma_{T}$ and the distribution of unobserved heterogeneity are identified.